sandialabs/qick-dawg/installation/Readme.md

 </p>

-- Second, we run the `run_server/qick_daemon.ipynb` notebook, which uploads firmware to the RFSoC4x2 and creates a python socket to communicat with the board.
+- Second, we run the `run_server/qick_daemon.ipynb` notebook, which uploads firmware to the RFSoC4x2 and creates a python socket to communicate with the board.
 This notebook has a string which contains the path to our alternative firmware and has a `ns_host` variable which needs to be assigned to the IP address of your RFSoC4x2 board.
 <p align="center">
     <img src="graphics/qick_daemon.jpg"
         alt="Name Server"